epistemex/8bit/README.md

 - _8bit.Path2D
 - _8bit.Matrix

-There are others as well but they are marked as private.
+There are others as well, but they are marked as private.

 Known Issues left as-is